Last date modified: 2026-Apr-02

 As a Relativity system admin, you can update the colors that are assigned to specific coding field values.

-To update the color mapped to a choice perform the following steps:
+To update the color mapped to a choice:

 1. Unlock the Relativity Color Map application.
 See Locking and unlocking applications.